nygrenh/distributed-card-game/FinalReport.md

 ### Creating and joining a game

 Each participant will be running the same environment.
-First participant node will join another (master) node, which will define the master node.
-The first joining participant will provide the master node its IP-address it used to join with.
+First participant node will join another (leader) node, which will define the leader node.
+The first joining participant will provide the leader node its IP-address it used to join with.
 Once another participant node joins, he can join any of the participants in the game.
-Participants will provide the master node IP, which will then returned to joining participant, so he knows where to route his join request.
+Participants will provide the leader node IP, which will then returned to joining participant, so he knows where to route his join request.

-Master node will be the one who accepts join request, names the participants (i.e. Player1) and broadcasts to all other players the current state, i.e. the participants.
+Leader node will be the one who accepts join request, names the participants with running integer and broadcasts to all other players the current state, i.e. the participants.

 ### Leaving a game